 Channel #2 can be what you want it to be really.
 As you add gain, you unleash the beast inside this very calm looking amp.
 You might not look at the 765 and think “metal” from the beginning but trust me, it has gain for days, a gain boost button and when you add a TS or boost, you really focus it to where it can tear a hole in a damn brick wall.

 For crunch, rhythm, lead, clean and beyond, it’s a really nice sounding plugin.
 Like the last channel, be careful with how much you boost really any mid-voiced amp.
 There’s also a really cool gain boost button that gives the tone an extra shot of saturation which comes in really handy.

 The cabinet section includes a number of impulse responses that will get the job done right but whenever I use this amp sim, I rock my own selection of IRs.
 The 765RT is like the social butterfly at the party or the kid in highschool that is loved by all in the sense that it always seems to mesh well with every impulse pack, guitar or boost I surround it with.
 That folks is the mark of a very good product.

 Rhythm, lead, clean, crunchy, whatever you need, it’s in here.
 I love the real amp, I love the sim and it’s going to be a go-to for me for a good while.
 Brainworx never fails to deliver an insanely high quality product and this is no different.
 It’s reliable just like the rest of their plugins.
 Great job!

 The every day price is a touch pricey but every plugin at Plugin Alliance goes on sale at some point and when they day they go for crazy low prices.
-Download their trials, figure out what you want and join their mailing list for monthly sales.
+Download their FREE and full unrestricted trials, figure out what you want and join their mailing list for monthly sales.
 It’s worth it.

 See more – Plugin Alliance demo of the ENGL RT